 - sexual assault awareness (in conjunction with Title IX and the Women's Center)

-- · prevention and response
+- prevention and response

 - · alcohol abuse

-- narcotics and dangerous drugs
+- · narcotics and dangerous drugs

 - traffic safety and parking regulations

-- fire safety
+- · fire safety

 - · emergency preparedness and

 - theft prevention

-For further information about programs the DePauw Police Department offers, please call us at 765-658-5555, visit the office located 101 E. Seminary St. or e-mail police@depauw.edu.
+For further information about programs the DePauw Police Department offers, call 765-658-5555, visit the office located 101 E. Seminary St. or e-mail police@depauw.edu.

-Additional Educational and Awareness Programs are presented during new student orientation and throughout the year on issues of sexual violence by members of the Title IX staff and Student Affairs staff.
+Additional educational and awareness programs are presented during new student orientation and throughout the year on issues of sexual violence by members of the Title IX staff and student affairs staff.

-Programs offered by Student Affairs are centered on the reduction of high risk alcohol and other drug use.
+Programs offered by student affairs are centered on the reduction of high-risk alcohol and other drug use.
 Employees are educated via new employee orientation, as well as online training with Vector Solutions.